 The Differences between Japanese and Korean food

-Food culture is a complete set of traditions and norms of cooking specifically related to a particular area, religion, or culture each with their own nuances.
+Food culture is a complete set of traditions and norms of cooking specifically related to a particular area, religion, or culture, each with its own nuances.

-Korean food has a rich blend of spices and sauces which includes two major ones such as soy sauce and oyster sauce.
+Korean food has a rich blend of spices and sauces, which includes 2 major ones: soy sauce and oyster sauce.
 These spices and sauces are a part of almost every Korean dish and they provide a savory flavor to every dish.

-Japanese especially don’t use that many peppers in their food, whereas Koreans often eat their food quite spicy.
+Most notably, the Japanese don’t use that many peppers in their food, whereas Koreans often eat their foods quite spicy.

-- eating with special ornaments such as chopsticks in the correct manner
+- Eating with special utensils (such as chopsticks) in the correct manner

-- and putting the cutlery back in a specific place after they are done.
+- Putting the cutlery back in a specific place after they’re done

-They enjoy the art, history and traditional ways of eating more than their food.
+They enjoy the art, history, and traditional ways of eating more than the food itself.

-Famous food native to Japan is sushi, ramen, and sashimi.
-All of which are found in Japan as well as all over the world but are originally from Japan and are eaten according to Japanese culture.
+Famous foods native to Japan are sushi, ramen, and sashimi, all of which are found in Japan, as well as all over the world.
+But they’re originally from Japan and are eaten according to Japanese culture.

-Famous dishes native to Korea are barbecue and grilled meat, and of course Kimchi (which is not actually a dish in itself but a side dish or a means to add flavor to other dishes).
+Famous dishes native to Korea are barbecue, grilled meat, and of course, kimchi (which isn’t actually a dish in itself but a side dish, or a means to add flavor to other dishes).

-Another difference between the two cuisines is the method of preparing food.
+Another difference between the 2 cuisines is the method of preparing food.

 In Korea, meat and other raw foods are heavily marinated with spices and sauces to flavor the dish before the food is actually cooked.

-While in Japan, raw food is most often cooked as it is with as little as possible seasonings and the taste is added after the food is cooked completely.
+While in Japan, raw food is most often cooked.
+It’s done with as little seasonings as possible and the taste is added after the food is cooked completely.

 Korean sushi’s fundamental components of fresh fish and expertly cooked rice line up with the Japanese style of making sushi.

-Truth be told, numerous Korean sushi chefs are prepared by Japanese chefs who highlight the significance of flawless preparation and their noble arrangements.
+Truth be told, numerous Korean sushi chefs are trained by Japanese chefs who highlight the significance of flawless preparation and their noble arrangements.
 These standards apply to both Korean and Japanese sushi.

-If you liked the information in this post explaining the differences between Korean and Japanese food, please also read my post on differences between Japanese and Chinese food with an in depth guide of the two.
+If you liked the information in this post explaining the differences between Korean and Japanese food, please also read my post on the differences between Japanese and Chinese food with an in-depth guide of the 2!